Bob Waterfield

-Robert Stanton Waterfield (July 26, 1920 – March 25, 1983) was an American professional football player and coach who played in the National Football League (NFL) for eight seasons.
-He played quarterback for the UCLA Bruins and Cleveland/Los Angeles Rams and was inducted into the Pro Football Hall of Fame in 1965.
-His No. 7 jersey was retired by the Los Angeles Rams in 1952.
+Robert Stanton Waterfield (July 26, 1920 – March 25, 1983) was an American professional football player and coach.
+A skilled player, he played in the National Football League (NFL) for eight seasons, primarily as a quarterback, but also as a safety, kicker, punter and sometimes return specialist with the Cleveland / Los Angeles Rams.
+He played college football for the UCLA Bruins.
+He was inducted into the Pro Football Hall of Fame in 1965.
+His No. 7 jersey was retired by the Rams in 1952.
 He was also a motion picture actor and producer.

 Born in Elmira, New York, Waterfield moved to Los Angeles as an infant.
 He played college football for the UCLA Bruins in 1941, 1942, and 1944.
 In 1942, he led UCLA to a Pacific Coast Conference championship and its first Rose Bowl and was selected as the quarterback on the All-Pacific Coast team.

 From 1945 to 1952, he played quarterback for the Cleveland Rams in the National Football League (NFL).
 He led the Rams to NFL championships in 1945 and 1951 and was selected as the NFL's most valuable player in 1945.
 He was the first-team All-Pro quarterback in 1945, 1946, and 1949.
-Known as one of the best passers, punters, and place-kickers in the NFL, he set NFL career place-kicking records with 315 extra points and 60 field goals, as well as a single-season record with 54 extra points in 1950, and a single-game record with five field goals in a game.
+Known as one of the best passers, punters, and kickers in the NFL, he set NFL career place-kicking records with 315 extra points and 60 field goals, as well as a single-season record with 54 extra points in 1950, and a single-game record with five field goals in a game.

 Waterfield was married to movie actress Jane Russell from 1943 to 1968.
 During the 1950s, Waterfield also worked in the motion picture business, initially as an actor and later as a producer.
 He remained involved in football as an assistant coach during the 1950s and served as the head coach of the Rams from 1960 to 1962.